 Starlink RV is great as a dedicated unit for traveling.
 But what if you have a need for home internet and you want to travel with it?
 That’s where the Portability feature comes in.
 With normal Residential, you can only use the dish at the designated service address on your account.
 If you attempt to use it outside of the service address, it will give you an error and won’t connect to satellites.

 Portability is an add-on feature for the Starlink Residential plan that allows you to use your dish outside of the service address.
 It costs an extra $25/month, and can be turned on/off in monthly increments.
-To use Portability, you will purchase Starlink Residential (which costs $110/month + $599 for equipment) and then enable Portability from your account dashboard.
-That means the overall cost for RV and Portability is the same.
+To use Portability, you will purchase Starlink Residential (which costs $120/month + $599 for equipment) and then enable Portability from your account dashboard.
 The big difference: you cannot pause Residential service like you can with RV.

 Which Method Is Best?